nico-jacobs/intersection-observer-utility/README.md

 # IOU (intersection observer utility)

 This plugin observes elements and sets data attributes accordingly to the state.
-Also it emits a custom event every time the element comes into the viewport or leaves the viewport.
+Also, it emits a custom event every time the element comes into the viewport or leaves the viewport.

 ### Installing